ethanyxfang/FBU-DTW-for-signature-verification/README.md

 - ALL RIGHTS RESERVED

-  The code can be used only for accademic researches, when use this code in your paper, please cite the paper.
+  The code can be used only for academic researches, when use this code in your paper, please cite the paper.

   __L.
 Tang, W. Kang, Y. Fang, Information Divergence-based Matching Strategy for Online Signature Verification, IEEE Transactions on Information Forensics & Security, 2018.13(4): 861-873.__